autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 ## Model 2: Extract Text Embedding and Use Tabular Predictor

-Our second attempt in combining text and other features is to use the trained TextPrediction model to extract embeddings and use TabularPrediction to build the predictor on top of the text embeddings.
+Our second attempt in combining text and other features is to use the trained TextPrediction model to extract embeddings and use TabularPredictor to build the predictor on top of the text embeddings.
 The AutoGluon TextPrediction model offers the `extract_embedding()` functionality (For more details, go to :ref:`sec_textprediction_extract_embedding`), so we are able to build a two-stage model.
 In the first stage, we use the text-only model to extract sentence embeddings.
-In the second stage, we use AutoGluon TabularPrediction to get the final model.
+In the second stage, we use TabularPredictor to get the final model.

 ```{.python .input}